Nourish Shake

 Regularly checking in with your hunger levels and noting whether it feels physical or emotional can help make it easier for you to make a conscious decision to only engage with the former versus the latter.

-Jotting down what you eat over the course of a day can be helpful in identifying the habits you may have around food.
+Jotting down what you eat over the course of a day can help identify the habits you may have around food.

 In fact, a food diary can show your behaviour and the connection you experience between food intake, your mood and the situation you’re in at the time.